Meghan Markle & Prince Harry’s Net Worth Compared To Kate Middleton & Prince William’s Net Worth

 Everyone knows that the net worth of any member of the royal family is enormous, but it can vary more than some may think.
-This is especially true for those who marry royalty as the amount of wealth someone has before joining the royal family can vary greatly, but there are other factors as well.
-So who’s worth more in a monetary sense – Meghan Markle and Prince Harry or Kate Middleton and Prince William?
+This is especially true for those who marry royalty, as the amount of wealth someone has before joining the royal family can vary greatly, but there are other factors as well.
+So who’s worth more in a monetary sense; Meghan Markle and Prince Harry or Kate Middleton and Prince William?
 Is there a large difference between them?
 Let’s take a look.

 Kate Middleton had amassed her own fortune before marrying Prince William in 2011.
-Money reports that she is worth roughly $7 million, but some put that figure much higher, as high as $10 million.
+Time reports that she is worth roughly $7 million, but some put that figure much higher, as high as $10 million.
 Her millions are almost entirely in cash as she doesn’t have personal property or artwork holdings.
 Most of that cash is from her parents’ online party supply business, Party Pieces, which is worth about $50 million.

 Town & Country estimates Prince William’s net worth at around $40 million.
-In 1994, the Queen Mother put most of her $89 million into a trust for her great-grandchildren, about $17.9 million of which will be split between William and Harry.
+In 1994, the queen mother put most of her $89 million into a trust for her great-grandchildren, about $17.9 million of which will be split between William and Harry.
 The split, however, will not be equal.
 Harry will receive a larger portion of the $17.9 million because he won’t have the financial advantage his brother will have when he becomes king.
 He also will receive proceeds from his mother’s estate.
-Add to that the $70,000 annual salary he earned as a helicopter pilot in the RAF Search and Rescue Force and money from the Sovereign Fund that helps pay for royal family expenses and you have roughly $40 million.
+Add to that the $70,000 annual salary he earned as a helicopter pilot in the RAF Search and Rescue Force, and money from the Sovereign Fund that helps pay for royal family expenses, and you have roughly $40 million.

 Serena Williams says she and Meghan Markle ‘are relying on each other a lot’ https://t.co/gY8UqxggDo pic.twitter.com/algvOrKZqz